kristinaht/BusinessesAPI.Solution/README.md

 _Run this application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the BusinessesApi directory:_
 * ``dotnet run`` or ``dotnet watch run``
-* With the API running, open the [Swagger UI](http://localhost:5000/swagger/index.html#/) to view and test the different routes of this API!
+* Open the [Swagger UI](http://localhost:5000/swagger/index.html#/) to view and test the different routes of this API

 _To view/edit the source code of this application, open the contents of the BusinessesApi.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the BusinessesApi.Solution directory)._